Building Confidence in Writing: Tips, Techniques, and a Poem

 Sharing short pieces of writing with friends on social media websites could be a gentle introduction to the sharing process.
 Sharing work with a trusted individual or a small and friendly writing group could also be a good way to build confidence.

 After this, a writer could consider publishing work on a free blog or an online writing site.
 Supportive followers of the person's writing can give a definite boost to confidence with their comments.
-If a person's writing efforts are open to comments from the general public, however, they may get negative as well as positive feedback.
+If a person's writing efforts are open to comments from the general public, however, they need to be prepared to get negative and perhaps unsympathetic feedback as well as positive feedback.

 Constructive criticism describes the merits in a piece of work and also offers suggestions for improvement of the weaker areas.
 Destructive criticism indicates the problems in the work with no suggestions for improvements and no mention of any merits.